prust/wikipedia-movie-data/README.md

 ## Known Issues

+Recently wikipedia removed the genre column from its movie tables, so the genres are now retrieved from parsing the `extract` (which is retrieved via a separate summary API endpoint).
+The genre parsing isn't as clean as it could be; help in this area would be most welcome.

 With some of the older years (early 1900s) some of the data isn't populated, so there are a lot of `null` values.

-Note that there may be errors in the Wikipedia's data.
 For instance in 2016 I noticed that one film is duplicated (perhaps because the release date changed).
 If you write a script that detects or removes duplicates, please let me know.

-One particularly striking absence is "Star Wars: The Force Awakens".
-There is a long chunk of notes about it in the 2015 List but the film itself isn't listed in the December section of the table.

 ## Scraping Wikipedia and adding to the JSON file